mzhang055/ai-judge/README.md

 - UI provides category toggles and individual field controls
 - Defaults to all fields enabled for backward compatibility
 - At least one field must be selected (enforced by validation)

+### Human Review Queue

+**Feature**: Automatically flag inconclusive AI verdicts for human review with full workflow support.

+**How it works**:
+1. When an AI judge returns verdict "inconclusive", a database trigger automatically:
+   - Sets `requires_human_review = true` on the evaluation
+   - Adds the item to the `human_review_queue` table
+2. Navigate to the Human Review Queue page to see all pending reviews
+3. Review each item with full context (question, answer, AI reasoning)
+4. Make a final decision and provide your reasoning
+5. The evaluation is updated with your human verdict and marked as completed

+**Human verdict options**:
+- **pass** - Override AI to mark as passing
+- **fail** - Override AI to mark as failing
+- **bad_data** - General data quality issue
+- **ambiguous_question** - Question is unclear/poorly written
+- **insufficient_context** - Answer lacks necessary information

+**Use cases**:
+- **Quality control**: Handle edge cases AI can't confidently judge
+- **Data quality**: Identify and categorize bad/ambiguous data
+- **Judge calibration**: Track which judges produce too many inconclusive verdicts
+- **Audit trail**: Full history of human decisions with reviewer names and timestamps

+**Technical details**:
+- Two-trigger system (BEFORE + AFTER) to avoid foreign key violations
+- `complete_human_review()` database function for atomic updates
+- `human_review_queue_with_context` view for efficient querying
+- Priority levels (high/medium/low) for review urgency
+- Status tracking (pending/in_progress/completed)
+- See `DATABASE_SETUP.md` for complete schema and setup instructions